apostrophecms/apostrophe-documentation/api-reference/index.md

 ## Introduction

 Welcome to the Apostrophe API reference!
 Perfect when you know what you want.
-If you don't know what you want yet, you should be [reading the tutorials](../tutorials/index.html).
+If you don't know what you want yet, you should be [reading the tutorials](../tutorials/index.html) or [looking at some FAQs](../howtos/index.html).

 ## Modules